spamprx/Freshers-Page/README.md

 # Fresher's Guide React App

-This project is a React-based web application designed to serve as a comprehensive guide for new students (freshers) joining our college.Look at the Website[Freshers Page](https://freshers-page.vercel.app/)
+This project is a React-based web application designed to serve as a comprehensive guide for new students (freshers) joining our college.Look at the Website [Freshers Page](https://freshers-page.vercel.app/)

 ## Getting Started